Alveolate: Evolution

 A Bayesian estimate places the evolution of the alveolate group at ~.
 The Alveolata consist of Myzozoa, Ciliates, and Colponemids.
 In other words, the term Myzozoa, meaning "to siphon the contents from prey", may be applied informally to the common ancestor of the subset of alveolates that are neither ciliates nor colponemids.
 Predation upon algae is an important driver in alveolate evolution, as it can provide sources for endosymbiosis of novel plastids.
 The term Myzozoa is therefore a handy concept for tracking the history of the alveolate phylum.

 The ancestors of the alveolate group may have been photosynthetic.
 The ancestral alveolate probably possessed a plastid.
 Chromerids, apicomplexans, and peridinin dinoflagellates have retained this organelle.
 Going one step even further back, the chromerids, the peridinin dinoflagellates and the heterokont algae have been argued to possess a monophyletic plastid lineage in common, i.e. acquired their plastids from a red alga, and so it seems likely that the common ancestor of alveolates and heterokonts was also photosynthetic.

 In one school of thought the common ancestor of the dinoflagellates, apicomplexans, Colpodella, Chromerida, and Voromonas was a myzocytotic predator with two heterodynamic flagella, micropores, trichocysts, rhoptries, micronemes, a polar ring and a coiled open sided conoid.
 While the common ancestor of alveolates may also have possessed some of these characteristics, it has been argued that Myzocytosis was not one of these characteristics, as ciliates ingest prey by a different mechanism.

 An ongoing debate concerns the number of membranes surrounding the plastid across apicomplexans and certain dinoflagellates, and the origin of these membranes.
 This ultrastructural character can be used to group organisms and if the character is in common, it can imply that phyla had a common photosynthetic ancestor.
 On the basis that apicomplexans possess a plastid surrounded by four membranes, and that peridinin dinoflagellates possess a plastid surrounded by three membranes, Petersen et al. have been unable to rule out that the shared stramenopile-alveolate plastid could have been recycled multiple times in the alveolate phylum, the source being stramenopile-alveolate donors, through the mechanism of ingestion and endosymbiosis.

 Ciliates are a model alveolate, having been genetically studied in great depth over the longest period of any alveolate lineage.
 They are unusual among eukaryotes in that reproduction involves a micronucleus and a macronucleus.
 Their reproduction is easily studied in the lab, and made them a model eukaryote historically.
 Being entirely predatory and lacking any remnant plastid, their development as a phylum illustrates how predation and autotrophy are in dynamic balance and that the balance can swing one way or other at the point of origin of a new phylum from mixotrophic ancestors, causing one ability to be lost.

+Epigenetics

+Few algae have been studied for epigenetics.
+Those for which epigenetic data are available include some algal alveolates.